 There are a number of Kluane National Park flight tours you can do, depending on how long you’d like to be in the air, what you want to see, and your budget.

 We went with the amazing company Kluane Glacier Air Tours, and they completely exceeded our expectations.

-They offer a number of different tours, ranging from 60 minute tours to the Kaskawulsh Glacier right up to an epic 2-hour mission to get up close to Mount Logan, the highest mountain in Canada.
+They offer a number of different tours, ranging from 60-minute tours to the Kaskawulsh Glacier right up to an epic 2-hour mission to get up close to Mount Logan, Canada’s highest mountain.